mcspronko/selective-cache/README.md

 This extension adds a **Refresh Invalidated Cache** button.
 Upon clicking the button, the extension cleans all Cache Types which are marked as *Invalidated*.

+You can also configure and run a cronjob to refresh *invalidated* Cache Types.

 ## Usage

+### Refresh Button
 Navigate to the System > Tools > Cache Management page and you should see a **Refresh Invalidated Cache** button.

 ![Cache Management Page](https://raw.githubusercontent.com/mcspronko/selective-cache/master/docs/cache-management-button.png)